Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 • Flow controller: Dial and spring lever

 We liked that this spreader came preassembled and calibrated.
-It laid a highly consistent path of fertilizer, but care must be taken to avoid gaps in coverage.
-Like the other Scotts spreaders, this one features hard plastic wheels that sometimes struggle on uneven ground or imperfect grass.
-The tubular frame seems strong and durable, but the other parts are mainly lightweight plastic.
-This spreader would make a good choice for occasional use on a small property, especially where numerous plant beds, sidewalks, tree rings, and other obstacles break up the lawn area.
+It also laid a highly consistent path of fertilizer, but we had to pay attention to prevent gaps in coverage.
+Like many other Scotts spreaders, this one features hard plastic wheels that sometimes struggle on uneven ground or imperfect grass.
+Its tubular frame seems strong and durable, but the other parts are mainly lightweight plastic.
+This would make a good fertilizer spreader for occasional use, especially if the property has numerous plant beds, sidewalks, tree rings, and other obstacles that users need to work around.

-Get the Scotts Turf Builder classic fertilizer spreader at Amazon, Lowe’s, Tractor Supply Co., or Ace Hardware.
+Get the Scotts Classic fertilizer spreader at Amazon or Ace Hardware.

 • Type: Handheld, rotary